about x402station.io

 x402 is the HTTP 402 payment protocol Coinbase and Cloudflare use for agent-to-service payments. agentic.market lists ~49,000 payable endpoints.
 The catalog is a minefield for naive agents:

 Facilitator-based monitors (x402gle, 402index, x402list.fun) only see successful payments.
-They cannot see endpoints nobody ever called — decoys, zombies, dead routes.
+They cannot see endpoints nobody ever called — decoys, zombies, dead routes, wildcard-402 catch-alls, or SPA-fallback app shells.
 Independent probing is the only way to surface those.

 What we built

-A safety layer that sits between the agent and the payment graph.
-Three paid surfaces backed by one continuous probe pipeline:
+A measurement layer that sits below agent-side payment policy.
+Six product surfaces backed by one continuous probe pipeline:

-• Guard — synchronous pre-flight check.
+- Preflight — synchronous pre-flight check.
 Agent calls POST /api/v1/preflight for $0.001 USDC before paying any unfamiliar URL.
 Returns {ok, warnings, metadata}.
-Fail-closed by default.
+Free agent self-test is available at POST /api/v1/preflight-trial without PAYMENT-SIGNATURE; production use should upgrade to paid Preflight for fresh data, bulk, and SLA.

-• Watch — async webhook alerts.
-Subscribe a URL once for $0.01 USDC; get pushed an alert when it flips state (dead, zombie, decoy, price drift, concentration change, recovered).
+- Watch — async webhook alerts.
+Subscribe a URL once for $0.01 USDC; get pushed an alert when it flips state (dead, zombie, decoy, wildcard-402, SPA-fallback, price drift, concentration change, recovered).
 30-day window, 100 prepaid alerts.

-All four surfaces share the same open signal vocabulary — protocol-agnostic terms (decoy_price_extreme, zombie, dead, price_drift, high_concentration, recovered).
+All live product surfaces share the same open signal vocabulary — protocol-agnostic terms (decoy_price_extreme, zombie, dead, price_drift, high_concentration, wildcard_402, spa_fallback, recovered).
 Same words, four different agent surfaces.

 How it works